JUST ONE BITE

 Here's what you can expect:

-Dog can exhibit sickness with coughing, distended abdomen, listlessness, weight loss and difficulty breathing.
+Dog can exhibit sickness with coughing, distended abdomen, listlessness, weight loss and difficulty breathing1.

 To confirm the presence of heartworms.